isaacthetroll/Isaac_BlueStampPortfolio/index.md

 # Starter Project: Calculator

-This starter project was a calculator, I soldered in a battery socket, usb socket, monolithic capacitor, processor socket, two digital tubes, and buttons in the circuit board.
-Then, I put caps on the buttons, a battery in the battery socket, and a processor in the processor socket.
-The only problem I encountered during this project was fitting the processor as the pins were too wide to fit in the socket.
-However, I just bent all the pins a little until the processor fit in the socket.
-The buttons tell the proccessor what to calculate and the processor tells the digital tubes what to display.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WKYSBbCFJjI?si=-xpv9teLWwa9nqml" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Summary
+This starter project was a calculator, it contains a battery and uses two four digit digital tube display.
+All the math is done by the controller and the buttons input numbers into the controller.
+I chose this because I wanted to learn how calculators work, and because it is an everyday item.

+## Challenges
+Overall, this starter project did not have many challenges, but because some of the steps were done in the wrong order, the controller socket was misaligned.
+I had to bend the pins of the controller in order to fit it in because the socket was misaligned.

+## What's Next
+My next project will be the IoT Air Quality Monitor, it uses a BME280 and PM2.5 Sensor to track air quality and things related to air quality.
+The device uses a AirLift FeatherWing WiFi Co-Processor to connect to the WiFi and the Adafruit Feather M4 Express to process the data.

 <!-- # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.